Ahuanmarca/yelp-camp-2024/README.md

 - Caroussel on show page (Bootstrap) incorreclty displaying images
 - Collapsible nav bar, nav partial (Bootstrap), not showing links vertically!
 - (Not technically a bug) VSCode shows errors on ejs templates where any ejs tags "<% ... %>" are used inside a "<script></script>" tag.
 I think the reason is because ejs is not valid JavaScript, and VSCode sees it as "incorrect" syntax inside of the "<script></script>" tags.
 How can I make those warnings go away?
+- When logging in, sometimes will redirect to 'http://localhost:3000/favicon.ico', which causes an error.